TheOOF10/Simple-Youtube-DL/README.md

 # Simple-Youtube-DL
 A simple minimalistic and open-source youtube downloader written in python because downloading from youtube should be easy
 # Features
-* Downloads at resolutions like 360p 720p 1080p 1440p and 4K
+* Downloads at resolutions like 360p, 720p, 1080p, 1440p and 4K
-* Can also download as mp3
+* Also downloads audio as formats like mp3 ogg etc.
-* Easy to use and setup
+* Easy to install and use
 # How do i install
 ### Easy just follow the instructions below
 ### 1. Clone the repo